P-FardeenMalik/10DaysOfCode/README.md

 # Day 4

 Completed Music player project from freecodecamp.
 In this project, I have programed a basic MP3 player using HTML, CSS, and JavaScript.
 The project covers fundamental concepts such as handling audio playback, managing a playlist, implementing play, pause, next, previous, and shuffle functionalities.
 I have even learn how to dynamically update your user interface based on the current song.

+# Day 5

+Completed Date Formatter project from freecodecamp.
+Working with dates in JavaScript can be challenging.
+I have to navigate various methods, formats, and time zones.
+In this project, I have learned how to work with the JavaScript Date object, including its methods and properties.
+I have also learn how to correctly format dates.